ssamatkar/Agile-and-DevOps/README.md

 ## Lab 1: Learning to use Git and its basic operations

 **Objective:**
-The objective of this lab is to understand git and github.
 •	Creating a remote repository by using GitHub
 •	Downloading the application from the CloudThat AWS S3 bucket
 •	Pushing the code into your remote GitHub repository